Nam Le’s writing encompasses fiction, non-fiction, poetry and writing for screen and stage.

 Nam’s second book, ON DAVID MALOUF, was published as part of Black Inc’s ‘Writers on Writers’ series.
 It was excerpted in Granta, Paris Review, The Monthly and Lit Hub, the last of which declared that the book ‘feels like a way in to a better conversation about race, representation, otherness, and belonging in the literary world.’

-Nam’s film and television projects include a screenplay, CARTAGENA, to be produced by Causeway and directed by Justin Kurzel, a stage play collaboration with Priscilla Jackman, and an online graphic adaptation of THE BOAT with SBS.
-Nam has contributed in various writers’ rooms on several TV projects for Roadshow Rough Diamond, working with filmmakers James Napier Robertson and Gregor Jordan and writer Alice Bell among others.
+Nam’s film and television projects include a screenplay, CARTAGENA, to be produced by Causeway, a stage play collaboration with Priscilla Jackman, and an online graphic adaptation of THE BOAT with SBS.
+Nam has contributed in various writers’ rooms on several TV projects, working with filmmakers Alice Bell, Justin Kurzel, Luke Davies, James Napier Robertson, Andrew Bovell, Anchouli Felicia King and Stuart Page among others.
 He is also a sought-after script consultant.
-Currently Nam is working with Nick Cave to adapt Cave’s first novel AND THE ASS SAW THE ANGEL into a limited television series.